danionescu0/sensorsplatform/readme.md

 My vision implies that we connect existing resources (sensors, data sources) and manage them without any programming knowledge  in a simple web interface.

 For example using data from gps devices from a fleet of cars minimal or maximal distances car alerts can be emited or maybe maximum speed limits exceded alerts.

-Another example might might involve wearhouse monitoring where alerts for fire, gas water etc might be emitted and even IFTT connected actuators might close the water or gas valves

 So what should the platform do, to enable these things: